-- Types of crab you can find in Hokkaido and when to eat them
+- What kinds of crab can you find in Hokkaido?

 - Tips for eating Hokkaido crab

-- What is the most popular type of Hokkaido crab for tourists?
+- What is the most popular type of Hokkaido crab among tourists?

-- Can Hokkaido crab be shipped as a gift?
+- Can Hokkaido crab be shipped internationally as a gift?

 - Marumi Osanai Shoten: Founded in Nijo Market 65 years ago

-There are various types of crabs.
-In Hokkaido, you find mainly red king crab (tarabagani), brown crab (ibaragani), and blue crab (aburagani), which look fairly similar to each other.
+In Hokkaido, you find mainly red king crab (tarabagani), brown crab (ibaragani), and blue crab (aburagani), which look relatively similar to each other.

 Also, you can find snow crab (zuwaigani), Hanasaki crab (hanasakigani), and hairy crab (kegani).
 Each has a different taste and season.

-1. King crab (Brown crab, Blue crab): November - February
+1. King crab (Brown crab, Blue crab) (Season: November - February)

 In Hokkaido, king crab is mainly caught in the Sea of Okhotsk, though in small amounts.
 Most of them are currently caught in Russia or Alaska.
 You can find fresh and frozen king crab all year round, but the winter season (November to February), when the stock available increases, is when you can find exceptionally healthy and tasty crab.

-Brown crab and blue crab, which are closely related species that look just like red king crab, live in deeper water than red king crab and are sold only in frozen form.
+Brown crab and blue crab, closely related species that look just like red king crab live in deeper water than red king crab and are sold only in frozen form.

 When boiled, the Hanasaki crab shell and body turn a bright red like a flower ("hana" means "flower" in Japanese).
 The exterior features a lot of thorns and is very hard.

-Hanasaki crabs caught from May to August are large and tasty and are referred to as summer crab (natsugani).
+Hanasaki crabs caught from May to August are large and tasty and are referred to as summer crabs (natsugani).

-You can eat not only the body but also “kani-miso,” creamy and salty, paste-like crab innards.
-The area where hairy crab can be found moves as the season progresses, and they can be caught at various points along the Hokkaido coast.
-Since hairy crab is available all year round, there is little seasonal price fluctuation.
+You can eat the body as well as the “kani-miso” - creamy and salty, paste-like crab innards.
+The area where hairy crabs can be found moves as the season progresses, and they can be caught at various points along the Hokkaido coast.
+Since hairy crab is available all year round, there is minimal seasonal price fluctuation.

 We asked Etsushi Nishide, the manager of Marumi Osanai Shoten, about the flavor profiles and prices of Hokkaido crab.